-^{}If you started your programme before September 2020, please refer to the relevant Transition Regulations for details of your maximum registration period (Appendix C (Undergraduate)) or Appendix D (Postgraduate)).
+\If you started your programme before September 2020, please refer to the relevant Transition Regulations for details of your maximum registration period (Appendix C (Undergraduate)).

 - 2.3.2.
-Any time when you have taken time out from your studies (see section 3 for non-apprenticeship students) or a break in learning (see section 4 for apprenticeship students) is included in your maximum registration period. - 2.3.3.
-Normally, your maximum registration period cannot be extended even in the case of mitigating circumstances.
+Any time when you have taken time out from your studies (see section 3 for non-apprenticeship students see section 4 for apprenticeship students) is included in your maximum registration period. - 2.3.3.
+Your maximum registration period cannot be extended even in the case of mitigating circumstances. - 2.3.4.

-2.3.4.
 We will monitor your progress towards completing your programme within the maximum registration period and offer advice as appropriate.
-If you do not complete your programme within the specified time, your studies will be terminated (see section 10).
+If you do not complete your programme within the specified time, your contract with UCEM will end (see section 10). - 2.3.5.
+If you have been granted module exemptions your maximum period of registration will be reduced in line with the number of credits exemption granted and this will have been confirmed to you in writing at the point of programme offer.